shadowlack/shadowlack-core-book/diseases/dermallaghica.md

 editor: markdown
 ---

-**Dermallaghica** is a *magia morbus*, or magical disease, which alters the skin of the afflicted.
+**Dermallaghica** is a fatal *magia morbus*, or magical disease, which alters the skin of the afflicted.
 While the root cause is the same, the effects of this condition can vary wildly, making it notoriously difficult to diagnose.

 Symptoms
 --------